KarimZakii/Blog/README.md

 ## Configuration

 Ensure that your `.env` file is set up with the required environment variables.
-You can use the provided `.env.example` file as a template.

 ## Usage